RobotExMachina/Machina.NET/RobotControl - TODO.md

 - [ ] Detect out of position and joint errors and incorporate a soft-restart.
 - [ ] Make changes in ControlMode at runtime possible, i.e. resetting controllers and communication, flushing queues, etc.
 - [ ] Streamline 'bookmarked' positions with a dictionary in Control or similar

+## LOW-LEVEL
+- [ ] Low-level methods in Communication should not check for !isConnected, but rather just the object they need to perform their function.
+Only high-level functions should operate based on connection status.
+- [ ] Fuse Path and Frame Queue into the same thing --> Rethink the role of the Queue manager
+- [ ] Clarify the role of queue manager andits relation to Control and Comm.

 ## SOMETIME...
 - [ ] Get my self a nice cold beer and a pat on the back... ;)